 5 Best Travel Reward Credit Cards

 There are few things as alluring as the promise of free travel to exotic destinations.
-The banks know this, and have long offered travel rewards to their customers for receiving and using their credit cards.
+The banks know this, and have long offered travel rewards to their customers for using their credit cards.
 In turn, savvy credit card users have learned how to exploit these offers to travel in comfort and style well beyond their means.
 (See also: 6 Ways My Family Scores Free Travel With Credit Cards)

 Recently, I was explaining this to an European executive sitting next to me in Lufthansa’s Airbus A380 business class while returning home from a vacation in Italy.
-I told him that my family and I could not possibly have paid for our three, $7,000 tickets for this flight.
+I told him that my family and I could not possibly have paid for our three $7,000 tickets for this flight.
 But thanks to my travel rewards credit cards, my journey was all but free after some taxes and fees.
-Through careful selection and use of these product, these kinds of trips have become an annual occurrence for our family.
-While there are innumerable ideas, tips, and tricks to be gleaned from endless hours research, my mission is to do the work for you and deliver only the most valuable advice to busy people who lack the time and patience to discover and decipher these deals.
+Through careful selection and use of rewards, these kinds of trips have become an annual occurrence for our family.
+While there are innumerable ideas, tips, and tricks to be gleaned from endless hours of research, my mission is to do the work for you and deliver only the most valuable advice to busy people who lack the time and patience to discover and decipher these deals.

 It would be nice to pick the best travel reward cards in a purely empirical manner, the way one would choose a card with the lowest interest rate.
 Unfortunately, each travel rewards card offers a unique mix of benefits and drawbacks, and rarely is one card ideally suited for everyone's travel aspirations.
 I have read thousands of blog and forum posts, written hundreds of credit card reviews, and personally held dozens of different travel rewards cards over the last twenty years.
 In the end, I judge these cards based on three criteria:

-Of all the travel rewards cards currently offered, these are the five I find most rewarding:
+Of all the travel rewards cards currently offered, these are the five I find most rewarding.

 Starwood Preferred Guest® Credit Card from American Express

-- Starpoints® bonus: earn up to 25,000 bonus points: 10,000 after your first purchase and another 15,000 after you spend $5,000 within the first 6 months of Cardmembership
+- Earn 10,000 Starpoints after your first purchase on the Card and an additional 15,000 Starpoints after you use your new Card to make $5,000 in purchases within the first 6 months.

-- Free Hotel Nights: redeem Starpoints at over 1,100 hotels in nearly 100 countries worldwide - with no blackout dates.
-Some hotels may have mandatory service and resort charges.
+- Some hotels may have mandatory service and resort charges.

-- $0 introductory annual fee for the first year, then $65
+- $0 introductory annual fee for the first year, then $65.

 - Terms and Restrictions apply.